Aariq/bumbl/cran-comments.md

 -   Removed example from brkpt() as it should not be exported

--   Removed dontrun from bumbl() example
+-   Changed dontrun to donttest in bumbl() example (example takes \>10s to run and is tested in tests)